-People of all ages but mainly genZ, people will buy and sell products everyday as there is a constant demand for clothes and shoes, they will use it to sell unwanted or very valuable products.
+People of all ages but mainly genZ, people will buy and sell products everyday as there is a constant demand for clothes and shoes.
+They use marketplace type sites to sell unwanted or very valuable products.
 The market is constantly expanding with the demand for high end and limited goods.